 We can see in Fig. 2 the variation of the counter response with the bias voltage for both PMTs used in the experiment.
-Bearing in mind they work in coincidence coupled to identical scintillators, we have chosen 1270 V as optimal value because it is the point where both PMTs have the same response within the plateau.
+Bearing in mind they work in coincidence coupled to identical scintillators, we have chosen 1270 V as the optimal value because it is the point where both PMTs have the same response within the plateau.

-The second device (henceforth MD2) is made up by a large area plastic scintillator (100 cm x 100 cm x 5 cm, polyvinyletoluene with 65% anthracene), three PMTs gathering the light emerging through three of four lateral sides and a fourth small Bismuth Germanate (BGO) scintillator (hexagonal prism of 3 cm side and a height of 2 cm) working in coincidence with the other three PMTs.
-This experimental setup operating in quadruple coincidence selects muon trajectories crossing the BGO, which can be moved over the surface in order to calibrate a position-sensitive detection system currently under development (Fig. 3).
+The second device (henceforth MD2) is made up of a large-area plastic scintillator $(100 \text{ cm} \times 100 \text{ cm} \times 5 \text{ cm},$ polyvinyletoluene with 65 % anthracene), three PMTs gathering the light emerging through three of four lateral sides and a fourth small bismuth germanate (BGO) scintillator (hexagonal prism of 3 cm side and a height of 2 cm) working in coincidence with the other three PMTs.
+This experimental